files-community/Website/src/routes/docs/configuring/date-formats/+page.md

 # Date Formats

-Files comes with three different options to let you customize the date format.
+Files includes three different options for date formats, we're planning to include additional formats in the future but at the moment, you can choose from the following options.

-**Application**
+## Application

-The default date format uses the following format _Wednesday, June 3, 2020_.
+Sample: _Wednesday, June 3, 2020_.

-**System**
+## System

-System is a little more compact and uses this format _6/3/2020_.
+Sample: _6/3/2020_.

-**Universal**
+## Universal

-Universal uses the defacto official international format _2020-06-03_.
+Sample: _2020-06-03_.